turingschool/front-end-curriculum/projects/module-3/stretch.md

 #### Miscellaneous

-If you choose from from this category, then you must pick at least two of these options:
+If you choose from this category, then you must pick at least two of these options:

 * Styled Components
 * Localization and Internationalization (would recommend using a library for this like [react-i18next](https://github.com/i18next/react-i18next))